yami/pacfind/README.rst

 Why another command-not-found handler (we have pactools alreay)?
 The reason is I think pactools is slow, because it always parses compressed archive files.
 Pacfind uses a constant database (Tiny-CDB) to store parsed content, so that we have a much faster lookup later.

+One thing I'd like pacfind to have is that it can search AUR database too.
+This functionalit is not available right now.

 Another reason is pactools depends on Python heavily, however I'd like a pure C solution.